 Shakyamuni studied both traditional teachings and new teachings of his time but was not satisfied.
 He practiced meditation and contemplated deeply upon the root cause of suffering and a way to overcome it.
 Through this, he awakened to the eternal and universal law permeating the universe and the lives of each and every individual.
 This Law (Dharma) to which he awakened, formed the basis for a new humanistic life philosophy.

 Shakyamuni realized that people were suffering due to the ignorance of the sanctity of their own lives and to self-centeredness arising from attachment to elusive desires and destructive egotism.
-After awakening to the true nature of life, Shakyamuni traveled widely, sharing his wisdom with others.
-Shakyamuni taught that by awakening to the universal Law one could release oneself from the lesser self and manifest one’s pure state of life.
+After awakening to the true nature of life, Shakyamuni travelled widely, sharing his wisdom with others.
+Shakyamuni taught that by awakening to the universal Law one could release oneself from the lesser self and manifest one’s pure and highest state of life.
 This according to him was the most dignified and essential quality needed in order to live fully human lives.

 The Lotus Sutra describes Shakyamuni’s vow made in the distant past to elevate the life state of all living beings to that which he had attained.
 The Lotus Sutra calls for acts of compassion in order to inherit and actualize Shakyamuni’s eternal hope.

 The Lotus Sutra expresses the essential wish to attain unshakable happiness for oneself and all others and reveals Shakyamuni’s core teaching of how to lead people to overcome the root cause of suffering.
-Over several centuries, the teachings of the Lotus Sutra and Shakyamuni’s true intent were clarified and universalized by various Buddhist scholars thereby gaining a multilayered richness.
+Over several centuries, the teachings of the Lotus Sutra and Shakyamuni’s true intent were clarified and universalized by various scholars thereby gaining a multi-layered richness.